PramodhKumar3/System-Design/README.md

 - Underline

 ✅ **Problem:**
-Need to add responsibilities dynamically without altering base class.
+Avoid creating separate classes for every combination of styles.

 ❓ **Question:**
 Design a `TextDecorator` class.
-Apply multiple styles dynamically to text.
+Apply multiple styles dynamically to text using decorators like `BoldDecorator`, `ItalicDecorator`, `UnderlineDecorator`.

 ---